NoahGX/Regular-Languages/README.md

 ## Prerequisites
 - Python 3.x
 - Jupyter Notebook or JupyterLab
+- Libraries: `pyfoma`, `pytest`, and other Python standard libraries.

 ## Input
 Users can input various strings in order to test against defined regular expressions, checking for patterns such as valid dates.